Skip to main content

 What to Include in Your Employee Emergency Contact Form

-A comprehensive Employee Emergency Contact Form should collect the following essential information.
+A complete Employee Emergency Contact Form should collect the following essential information.

 Employee identification comes first: full legal name, employee ID number, department, job title, work location, and work phone number.
 This ensures the form can be quickly matched to the correct individual during an emergency.